Reduvius personatus: Distribution

 The masked hunter has a Holarctic distribution.
-It is native to Europe, but was accidentally transported to North America and is now common in the Central and Eastern United States.
-It can be also found in South Africa, Eastern and Central Canada, and in high desert regions of the Northwest United States.
+It is native to Europe and western Asia, but has since been introduced to Australia, India, Africa, and North America.
+Masked hunters were likely introduced into North America accidentally in the late 1800s to early 1900s; they were first found in Canada in 1905 and in the United States in 1917, and are now common in the Central and Eastern United States.

 Lifecycle

 Masked hunters, like other Hemiptera, undergo incomplete metamorphosis.
 Early stages of the lifecycle look like small adults and are called nymphs.
 Normally, one generation of masked hunter bugs occurs per year.
 Adults are common during midsummer, but can also be found in the winter.

 Behavior

 Nymphs of R. personatus use their hind legs and a tarsal fan to construct a camouflaging layer of substrate on their bodies.
 Two layers are formed, an inner layer of fine particles and an outer layer of coarser particles.
 The formation of these two layers may be the reason for the presence of long and short trichomes on the nymphs.
 Nymphs may use the serrated setae present on their abdomens to assist in loosening substrate for use in camouflage.
 The camouflage may assist the nymph in avoiding detection by both predators and prey.
 They hunt bed bugs at night, as well as other prey.

 Both the nymphs and adults are predatory, feeding on various arthropods by piercing their bodies with sucking mouthparts.

 Masked hunters prefer dry habitats and are usually only found in small numbers when they infest houses.